 |North Dakota||No||While there’s no official time off, state laws specifically encourage employers to establish a program that lets employees be absent for voting when their work schedule conflicts with when the polls are open.|

-Employees must give notice the day before, and they must provide proof of voting.
+Employees must give notice at least three days before Election Day.
+They must also provide proof of voting.
 You can designate the hours they take off, and you are also allowed to rearrange your employee’s schedule so they have at least three hours before or after their work day to vote.

 Employers can choose when their employees take the hours.